 So stroll downtown for outdoor dining options, but realize too that your outdoor dining options in Ventura are limited only by your imagination.
 Buy takeout at any of the restaurants lining South Seaward Avenue and walk a minute to dine at the beach (plenty of locals get their morning coffee fix and baked yummy at Kay’s Coffee Shopand head down to the water for a soothing taste of ocean).
 Get sushi to go from any of Ventura’s sushi restaurants and head, well, anywhere the sun is shining.
 Or sit outside and enjoy the lovely spicings of a real deal street taco at any of the Mom and Pop (read authentic) Mexican restaurants that line Ventura Avenue.
 Get a famous Tony’s Pizza to go and drive up to Grant Park (five minutes; it’ll stay hot), and eat it with a gorgeous panoramic view of the Pacific.
 Or a single slice from Jimmy’s Slice and walk around downtown trying to ignore all the jealous glances.

 You get the point.
 In Ventura, when it comes to outdoor dining, the world is your oyster.

 Ah, fresh oysters (and clams).
 You can eat them outdoors too, just back from the beach, at the one-of-a-kind Jolly Oyster.
-Operating out of trailer parked in San Buenaventura State Beach Park, The Jolly Oyster sells fresh, sustainably grown oysters and clams still in the shell, and you can eat them, dripping fingers and all, right there on picnic tables with an ocean breeze.
-Bring your own beer and wine (the Park allows it); the Jolly Oyster folks sell sauces, shuckers and even charcoal, should you opt to grill your mollusks.
+Operating out of a trailer parked in San Buenaventura State Beach Park, The Jolly Oyster sells fresh, sustainably grown oysters and clams still in the shell, and you can eat them, dripping fingers and all, right there on picnic tables with an ocean breeze.
+Bring your own beer and wine (the Park allows it); the Jolly Oyster folks sell sauces, shuckers, and even charcoal, should you opt to grill your mollusks.